 Car 2 (named Kawaii!
 Room) on the pink-liveried train has been decked out in her signature ribbons and bows on everything from the carpets to the windows to the head rests, and comes complete with a photo booth with Hello Kitty toys in Shinkansen uniforms for perfect Instagram props.
 Car 1, or Hello!
 Plaza, has regional displays from the area’s train stops, as well as a shop to buy all things Hello Kitty.

-The Hello Kitty Shinkansen will run between Shin-Osaka and Hakata in Fukuoka city in western Japan’s Fukuoka prefecture until the end of September.
+The Hello Kitty Shinkansen will run between Shin-Osaka and Hakata in Fukuoka city in western Japan’s Fukuoka prefecture.

 Start stamp collecting

 Stamps are a big thing in Japan, where day-to-day documents and official papers are still stamped with personal seals (hanko) to leave a mark (inkan) of verification.

 They are also a traditional method of commemorating a visit to a temple or shrine; goshuinchou, meaning ‘honourable red-stamp notebook’, is the process of collecting the unique stamps of each establishment along with gorgeous calligraphy details of the date etc. usually written by monks and costing the equivalent of a few dollars each.

 But there’s a fun and free alternative: most places in Japan have their own stamps, from department stores to parks to specialty shops to train stations to amusement parks to airports!
 All you need to start collecting is a small notebook (stop in at a Tokyu Hand or Daiso store for cheap options) and an eagle eye for spotting the wooden-handled stamps and ink pads that are usually located near the entrance or exit.